yarafe/Test/FMG/ha/README.md

 ### Manual Failover

+There is no dedicated IP address for HA cluster.
+You need to perform failover manually.

 ![FortiManager HA az design](images/fmg-ha-az.png)

 ### VRRP Automatic Failover with Public IP Attached to Secondary Private IP Address

+Fortimanager HA will be configured in VRRP mode.
+There will be a dedicated public IP address for HA attached to secondary private IP address.
+When the failover occurs, the HA public IP address will move automatically from the old primary to new primary Fortimanager unit.

 ![FortiManager HA VRRP VIP Public IP design](images/fmg-ha-vrrp-vip-public.png)

 ### VRRP Automatic Failover Using Secondary Private IP Address

+Fortimanager HA will be configured in VRRP mode.
+There will be a dedicated HA secondary private IP address.
+When the failover occurs, the HA secondary private IP address will move automatically from the old primary to new primary Fortimanager unit.

 ![FortiManager HA VRRP VIP Private IP design](images/fmg-ha-vrrp-vip-internal.png)